fbildirici/fbildirici.github.io/_pages/about.md

 **About Me**

 I am a **PhD** candidate in **Artificial Intelligence** at [Ankara University](https://www.ankara.edu.tr/programlar/4/928/4432-2070/).
-Prior to my doctoral studies, I earned an MSc in Management Information Systems, and an MA in Science and Technology Studies.
-Currently, I work as a **Configuration and Transformation Orchestrator** at [TobeIdentified](https://www.tobeidentified.com/).
+Before embarking on my doctoral journey, I earned an MSc in Management Information Systems and an MA in Science and Technology Studies.

+Currently, I serve as a **Configuration and Transformation Orchestrator** at [ASELSAN](https://www.aselsan.com.tr/), where I lead transformative projects and initiatives.
+I also embrace this role in various transformation projects and provide consultancy to startups, collaborating with innovative tech companies specializing in AI and digital transformation.

-My academic journey and professional experiences have predominantly been centered around **Artificial Intelligence** and software development.
-At *********, I have been involved in various innovative projects that combine AI and digital transformation with cutting-edge solutions.
-My research interests include AIOps, MLOps, automation, and developing explainable and responsible AI systems.
+Throughout my academic journey, I've been deeply immersed in AI and software development.
+At my university, I engaged in groundbreaking projects that fused AI with digital transformation, utilizing cutting-edge solutions.
+These experiences enriched my understanding and fueled my passion for the field.
+My research focuses on Artificial Intelligence and Transformation, AIOps, MLOps, and automation.
+I'm dedicated to developing explainable and responsible AI systems, emphasizing transparency and ethical integration into society.

 - [A Survival Guide to a PhD by **Andrej Karpathy**](https://karpathy.github.io/2016/09/07/phd){:target="\_blank"}
 - [Advice for researchers and students by **Michael Ernst from UW**](https://homes.cs.washington.edu/%7Emernst/advice){:target="\_blank"}